VR-25/acc/README.md

 # lang (l) #
 # acc language, managed with "acc --set --lang" (acc -s l).

-# prioritize_batt_idle_mode (pbim) #
-# Several devices can draw power directly from the external power supply when charging is paused.
-Test yours with "acc -t".
-# This setting dictates whether charging switches that support such feature should take precedence.

 # run_cmd_on_pause (rcp) #
 # Run commands* after pausing charging.